microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 1. Install Azure DevOps Extensions defined in [AzureDevOpsExtensionsDetails.json](../../config/AzureDevOpsExtensionsDetails.json)

+   a.
+New extensions can be added from https://marketplace.visualstudio.com/item.
+Visit each extension and add the publisher and them **itemName** from the query string in the browser

 2. Clone Azure Templates https://github.com/microsoft/coe-alm-accelerator-templates.git into a Azure DevOps git repository named **pipelines** by default

 3. Create Azure DevOps build pipelines